coleifer/peewee/docs/peewee/database.rst

 Isolation level
 ^^^^^^^^^^^^^^^

-The isolation level can be specified as an initialization parameter.
+The isolation level can be specified as an initialization parameter or set at run-time with :py:meth:`~PostgresqlDatabase.set_isolation_level`.

 Psycopg2 exposes isolation level constants in ``psycopg2.extensions``: